thomas-touhey/cahute/docs/topics/file-formats/casiolink.rst

 This is followed by 3 data parts, each representing a monochrome picture with a one-byte prefix representing the color.

+.. todo:: Document the role of the different fields here!

 .. _casiolink-cas40-dd: